payne/slick-course/lessons/lessons.md

 ## 4035 # Profiles - Supporting multiple profiles 3

-Our table definitions is now in its own trait.
+Our table definitions now lives in a trait:

 ```scala